MridulDhiman/chronotable/README.md

 - Versioning to support rollbacks and querying past states.
 - Replay writes in case of crash
 - Start from latest state in case of restart
-- Viper based local and remote configuration management
+- Viper based configuration management